Candy-Adusei/candy-adusei.github.io/_pages/research.md

 Past Projects
 ======
+# Light versus Dark: Interactive effects of backgrounds and cues in visual search (Candy Adusei, Sanjana Scaria Mannanal Chenyue Zhou, Erisa Hoxha, 2023)

+-**Abstract**:

-* Pronouns and Stereotypes: Do Implicit Biases and thus Processing Costs of Gender Information Change with Gender Stereotypes?
+# Pronouns and Stereotypes: Do Implicit Biases and thus Processing Costs of Gender Information Change with Gender Stereotypes?
 (2023)

 - **Abstract**:
   Several studies on gender stereotypes and processing have noted that gender information is one of